tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 ## Operator

-There are 3 types of operators:
+- There are 3 types of operators:
   1. Unary: Only one operand is needed.
   2. Binary: Two operands are needed.
   3. Ternary:

 ## Flow control & Loops

 At times, you need to bail out of — or terminate — a loop before the conditional expression evaluates to false:

 - The `break;` statement takes you to the next executable statement outside of the loop in which it's located.
 - You can also skip a single iteration of a loop but continue executing the loop.
-For that purpose, you need the `continue` statement
+For that purpose, you need the `continue` statement.

 `for(dataType variable : array) {}` là **for-each loop** (or enhanced loop) in Java.
 They are mostly used to iterate through an array or collection of variables.